detekt/detekt/docs/pages/documentation/exceptions.md

 ### ExceptionRaisedInUnexpectedLocation

 This rule allows to define functions which should never throw an exception.
 If a function exists that does throw an exception it will be reported.
-By default this rule is checking for `toString`, `hashCode, `equals` and `finalize`.
+By default this rule is checking for `toString`, `hashCode`, `equals` and `finalize`.
 This rule is configurable via the `methodNames` configuration to change the list of functions which should not throw any exceptions.